Blessing the Aer Lingus Fleet – Radharc

-Originally broadcast in 1962, this story from Programme 3 of the Radharc series explains how Aer Lingus planes are named after Irish missionaries.
-It also shows the mechanics of the planes and marvels at how they transports passengers to their destination.
+Originally broadcast in 1962, this story from the Radharc series explains how Aer Lingus planes are named after Irish missionaries.
+It also shows the mechanics of the aircraft and marvels at how they transports passengers to their destination.
 The blessing of the planes, a tradition since 1947, is also featured here.

 Radharc was an independent production company established by Father Joe Dunn, Father Desmond Forristal and other like-minded priests to make programmes for television and non-theatrical exhibition.
 Between 1961 and 1996 they made over 400 films in 75 countries on social, political and religious issues.

 To see more of The Radharc Collection, click here.